NVIDIA/aistore/docs/nbi.md

 | `lsWantOnlyRemoteProps`        | NBI is not a pass-through remote-property listing path.                                                               |
 | `--diff` (`LsDiff`)            | NBI does not perform remote-versus-cluster diff during listing.                                                       |

-In short, listing via NBI is optimized for fast, repeated listing of a previously captured bucket snapshot.
+In short, NBI is optimized for fast, repeated listing of a previously captured bucket snapshot.

-## Legacy `--s3-inventory`

-AIS currently supports both:

-* `--inventory` for native bucket inventory (NBI)
-* `--s3-inventory` for the older S3-specific inventory path

-The legacy S3 path is deprecated and **will be removed with v4.4**.

-Unlike the legacy S3 inventory support, NBI is not limited to buckets with S3 backend, is not tied to provider-generated inventory formats, does not require external tooling such as AWS CLI scripts, and is created and consumed entirely through AIS.

 ## Examples